Our Lady of Guadalupe Seminary: History

+The seminary complex was designed by Thomas Gordon Smith Architects in a Romanesque style.
+The first phase of construction was completed in 2000.
+Seminarians live in the dormitory wing.

+Programs

 The seminarians receive training in the ancient Tridentine liturgy as it existed in 1962, prior to and during the Second Vatican Council; Gregorian chant is also an integral part of the education.
 The seminary offers at least one formal vocational retreat annually for those interested in considering priesthood.
 Admission is limited to males, in accordance with the Catholic understanding of the priesthood.

-The first phase of the seminary complex was designed by Thomas Gordon Smith Architects in a Romanesque style and completed in 2000.
-Seminarians live in the dormitory wing.

-The current rector is Fr.
-Josef Bisig, F.S.S.P.